Animal Husbandry

 Jamnapari goat breed is the largest breed in India.

-37 registered goat breeds are there in India.
+There are 41 registered goat breeds in India.

-Jhakrana goat breed is the best for milk in India.
+The Saanen goat breed is the best for high milk production in India.

 Published By